-THE GARDENS OF STONE STAGE TWO RESERVE PROPOSAL encompassing 39,000 hectares is located on the western edge of the Blue Mountains and would mainly consists of state conservation areas if reserved.
+THE GARDENS OF STONE STAGE TWO RESERVE PROPOSAL comprising 39,000 hectares is located on the western edge of the Blue Mountains and would mainly consists of state conservation areas if reserved.
 The region is only two hours from Sydney.

-The Gardens of Stone is a scenic lost world of intimate pagoda villages, natural rock sandstone pinnacles, endangered ecological communities and threatened plant and animal species.
+The Gardens of Stone is a scenic 'lost world' of intimate pagoda villages, natural rock sandstone pinnacles, endangered ecological communities and threatened plant and animal species.

 The Gardens of Stone totals 55,000 hectares and only 18,700 hectares is currently protected by Gardens of Stone National Park and Mugii Murum-ban State Conservation Area.
 Over 39,000 hectares remain unprotected and are threatened by mining, quarrying and forestry.

 The proposal extends over the sandstone pagoda landscapes of the Newnes, Ben Bullen and Wolgan State Forests.
 It also includes Crown reserves over the Blue Mountains Western Escarpment from Medlow Bath to Lithgow.
 It is an absolutely spectacular place and the last unprotected part of Myles Dunphy’s 1932 Greater Blue Mountains Park vision (see map below).